timypcr/OSbackup/README.md

 # nano osTicket_local_backup.sh
 ```

--change enterMYSQLrootPW to the MySQL database password
+- change enterMYSQLrootPW to the MySQL database password
--change osticketDBname to the name of your osTicket database.
+- change osticketDBname to the name of your osTicket database.
--change /var/www/osTicket to the path of your osTicket install folder
+- change /var/www/osTicket to the path of your osTicket install folder
--Save and exit
+- Save and exit

 Make the script excutable